Texas Hold 'Em

 Picturing Those Who Have Been Disappeared

-Margret Atwood’s Handmaids Are Out Today
+Margaret Atwood’s Handmaids Are Out Today

-Some Salty, But Subject Appropriate, Language
+Some Salty, But Subject-Appropriate, Language

 In the Shade